What is a bunion?

 A bunion is a bony lump at the base of your big toe.
 As it grows, it sticks out from the side of your foot and may move your toe out of place.

 What causes a bunion?

 Shoes that are too tight or too small are the most common cause of bunions.
 Arthritis can also cause bunions.
-Repeated stress on the toes or upper foot from sports or other activities can also cause bunions.
+Repeated stress on the toes or the front of the foot from sports or other activities can also cause bunions.

 What are the signs and symptoms of a bunion?

 - You may have foot pain and stiffness.

 - Your big toe is turned inward and may overlap other toes.

 - You may have a callus (thickened skin) at the base of the big toe.
 The callus may have fluid under it.

 Your caregiver can identify your bunion by looking at your foot.
 He may ask you to move your toe to see how well you can move it.
 You may need an x-ray to measure the bunion and see how your other toes are affected.